gereonsuch/gr-FDC/README.md

 ## Installation

-If you found thism you propably know how to install a GnuRadio OOT Module:
+If you found this you propably know how to install a GnuRadio OOT Module:

 ```console
 $ git clone https://github.com/gereonsuch/gr-FDC.git